Differentiable Sparsity via $D$-Gating: Simple and Versatile Structured Penalization: Theoretical results

 \subsection{Equivalence of optimization problems}

-The previous result is reassuring as it implies the equivalence of objectives at balanced gating parameters.
+The previous result is reassuring as it demonstrates the equivalence of objectives at balanced gating parameters.
 It does, however, not guarantee that optimizing one objective provides a meaningful solution for the other objective.
-Fortunately, such an equivalence can be established.
+The following result establishes equivalence at the solution level.

-\begin{theorem}[Equivalence of $D$-gating and $L_{2,2/D}$ regularization] The two optimization problems { } are equivalent in the sense that their local minima are identical.
-If $\oghat \in \argmin \Log$, then $\obhat \gating \gbodothat = \what \in \argmin \Lw$, and likewise, if $\what \in \argmin \Lw$, then any \textit{balanced} gating representation $\oghat$ such that $\what=\obhat \gating \gbodothat$ is a local minimizer of $\Log$. \end{theorem}
+\begin{theorem}[Equivalence of $D$-Gating and $L_{2,2/D}$ regularization] The two optimization problems { } are equivalent in the sense that their local minima are identical.
+If $\oghat \in \arg \operatorname{loc} \min \Log$, then $\obhat \gating \gbodothat = \what \in \arg \operatorname{loc} \min \Lw$, and likewise, if $\what \in \arg \operatorname{loc} \min \Lw$, then any \textit{balanced} gating representation $\oghat$ such that $\what=\obhat \gating \gbodothat$ is a local minimizer of $\Log$. \end{theorem}

-Specifically, there is a bijective mapping between the local minimizers of $\Lw$ and the equivalence class of local minimizers of $\Log$.
+Specifically, there is a bijective mapping between the local minimizers of $\Lw$ and the equivalence class of local minimizers of $\Log$, resulting in the same effective parameter $\wb$.